LunaSare/datelifeMS1/review.md

 ---
 > - On page 25 you mention the fossilcalibrations.org initiative.
 Maybe that's a good opportunity to go a bit into what we need as a community.
 I suspect that, in general, most people in this field think that doing it by themself is 'better', i.e. do a bunch of sequencing (hybseq right now, I guess?) and then get good primary calibration points.
 Natural history collections must have many more of those, both as fossils but also from geology (i.e. vicariant events having to do with tectonics, orogeny, etc.).
 Shouldn't we want *that*?

+Indeed!
+We adressed that in the discussion, section XXX.

 ---
 > - Page 26, line 416 has some typos.